Disease and Drug Information

 It’s also important to regularly visit your gynecologist for an exam, even if symptoms are not present.

 What should I ask my doctor about gynecologic cancer testing?

 Establishing a relationship with your doctor that includes open dialogue provides you with the opportunity to learn specific information regarding gynecological cancer.
-Some questions you may consider asking include:
+Six questions that you may consider asking your doctor or gynecologist include:

 - When should I have my next Pap test?
 The frequency of your pap tests typically depends on your age and health history.
 Your doctor will be able to determine how often you should get screened.

 - When can I stop getting a Pap test?
 Most women ages 21 to 65 should be screened regularly.
-Even postmenopausal women who are still younger than 65 still need regular pap tests.
-Women who have had a hysterectomy, and/or women who have no history of cervical cancer or abnormal Pap results, and/or women older than 65 who have had 3 normal Pap tests in a row do not need Pap tests.
+Even postmenopausal women who are still younger than 65 still need regular Pap tests.
+Women who have had a hysterectomy, and/or women who have no history of cervical cancer or abnormal Pap results, and/or women who are older than 65 and have had 3 normal Pap tests in a row do not need Pap tests.
 Your doctor can help you determine when it’s the right time to stop getting screened.

 - Are there any other gynecologic cancer tests that I need, based on my personal health and family cancer history?
 If so, what are they?
 Why do I need them?
 How do they work?
 In addition to Pap smears, women who are 18 years of age or sexually active should consider a pelvic exam.
 Women beginning menopause that are also considered high risk may want to consider an endometrial tissue sample.
 Patients who have a known family history of breast or gynecological cancers may consider genetic testing to see if they carry a specific gene mutation that could increase their risk of cancer.
 Your doctor will be able to discuss additional options with you.